 If you are interested in working with me you can send me a message!

-I’m available to teach groupclasses (depending on where I am and what is feasible) or private yoga coaching (also through Skype).
+I’m available to teach groupclasses (depending on where I am and what is feasible) or private yoga coaching (also via Skype).

 During yoga coaching there is full attention for your personal yoga practice needs, wishes and challenges.
 Together we will focus on deepening your yoga practice.
-Working on general fitness and flexibility, movements and postures you might be struggling with, or any other challenge you might want to work on.
+Working on general fitness and flexibility, movements and postures you might experience pain with or are struggling with, or any other challenge you might want to work on.
 Or finding adjustments that are suitable for you in your regular yoga practice.

 Yoga coaching will help you to either develop or deepen your own personal yoga practice and create more awareness, freedom and happiness.